LHH3/LHH3/README.md

 ### LHH3

 - Currently Studying Computer Science at University
-- I'm currently learning HTML, CSS, JavaScript, Java
+- I'm currently learning Python, C++, HTML, CSS, JavaScript, Java

 <!--
 **LHH3/LHH3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.